 As of this review, the only reason you should download the 1MORE MUSIC app is if you need to update the 1MORE PistonBuds.
 Otherwise, the app is next to useless: you can’t remap the controls, equalize the sound, or locate the earbuds.
 These software features could all be added in a future app update, but for now, all it does is clearly displays the battery life of each earbud and the case.
 Otherwise, reserve the space on your phone for something fun like Among Us.

 What Bluetooth codecs does the 1MORE PistonBuds support?

-The 1MORE PistonBuds are Bluetooth 5.0 earbuds that support just the SBC and AAC Bluetooth codecs.
+The 1MORE PistonBuds features Bluetooth 5.0 earbuds that support just the SBC and AAC Bluetooth codecs.
 This is good news for you iPhone owners but leaves us Android users in the dust.
 Android fails to properly encode the AAC Bluetooth codec consistently across supported hardware.
 When using the PistonBuds, you may get reliable AAC streaming rates with a Samsung Note 8, but shoddy results with a Huawei P20 Pro.
 Streaming quality is so volatile that many Android owners are better off just forcing SBC streaming for the sake of reliability.

 You might like: Best aptX headphones

 Bluetooth multipoint isn’t supported, so you need to disconnect from one device before connecting to another.
 This feature omission isn’t a huge inconvenience and is to be expected at this price point.
 A bigger drawback to the PistonBuds’ connection quality is that there’s a very distracting audio-visual delay when streaming video content.
 There was also a delay from the time I made any command via the touch panels, to when the earbuds actually communicated with my Samsung Galaxy S10e to execute the command.

 You can't equalize the 1MORE PistonBuds, so you're stuck with the default sound profile.